 1, 3 and 5-mile routes at all walk locations!

-$30 per individual with a dog ( Morristown location only)
+Adult Registration with dog ( Morristown only) - $35

-Sponsorship opportunities for this year's walks are now closed.
+Sponsorship opportunities for 2017 Walks are now available!

 Passing the Torch